-For the past two weeks our Year 9 students have been based in Melbourne’s CBD at the City Cite campus.
+For three weeks our Year 9 students were based in Melbourne’s CBD at the City Cite campus.
 Their regular school days and classrooms have been substituted for early morning train commutes and an office based working environment as they navigate themselves independently all over the CBD.

 In my opinion, it is honestly one of the richest and most significant experiences we offer our students during their Senior School years.